A Hockey Player's Guide to In-Season Training

 Why is strength so important in season?

 Every acceleration, hard stop, pivot, cut, or puck battle involves an intense strength demand.
 This means that as you become weaker throughout a season of not training, every on-ice element will be more difficult to perform.
-This means that shifts will progressively get tougher throughout the season, and performance will ultimately decline This often mistakened for being "deconditioned", when really strength (and subsequentially power) levels are what's holding back peak performance.
+This means that shifts will progressively get tougher throughout the season, and performance will ultimately decline.
+This is often mistakened for being "deconditioned", when really strength (and subsequentially power) levels are what's holding back peak performance.

 How should you tackle this?